Almost sure well-posedness of the cubic nonlinear Schr\"odinger equation below L^2(T): Global Theory

 \item[(II.b)] ``low frequency'' input: large

 \end{itemize} \end{itemize}

 \noi {\it except} for the case $u_j = u^0$ for all $j= 1, 2, 3$.
 We may insert the smooth cutoff function $\eta_{_\dl}$ supported on $[-2\dl, 2\dl]$ if necessary.

-Note that $u^0$ has a larger norm than $w$ since $s <0$.
-Thus, we assume that $u_j = u^0$ if $u_j$ is of type (II), unless $u_j$ is of type (II) for {\it all} $j= 1, 2, 3$.
-In the latter case, we may assume that two of $u_j$'s are $u^0$ and the remaining $u_j$ is $w$, and it suffices to prove
+Note that $u^0$ has a much larger norm than $w$ since $s <0$.
+Thus, without loss of generality, we assume that $u_j = u^0$ if $u_j$ is of type (II), unless $u_j$ is of type (II) for {\it all} $j= 1, 2, 3$.
+In the latter case, we may assume that two of $u_j$'s are $u^0$ and the remaining $u_j$ is $w$., and it suffices to prove